ib-ruby/simple-monitor/README.md

 # Simple Monitor
-Simple Portfolio-Monitor for FA-Accounts on InteractiveBrokers
+Portfolio-Monitor for FA-Accounts on InteractiveBrokers

+**Base Szenario:** Some trading approach is performed on a remote system.
+There is at least a reverse-ssh tunnel enabling basic administrative operations.
+One can establish a remote `tmux`-session, one window is starting the `simple_monitor`, one runs an `elinks`-session displaying the output.

 The monitor is realized with 430 lines of code using __`IB-Ruby`__ and the camping micro-web-framework.
+It generates pure HTML and uses some CSS, too, providing an overview on every browser, including text-based ones, like `elinks`.

-You can select any detected Account.
-In addition to basic information, such as the NetLiquidation, the used Margin and available Cash, all portfolio-positions are displayed.
+You can select all Accounts.
+Basic information, such as the NetLiquidation, the used Margin and available Cash  are shown.
+All Portfolio-Positions  (Contracts) are displayed.
 A simple form to place an emergency-order (i.e. a "Close-Position"-Feature) is provided, too.
-Additionaly, new Positions can be established through their basic properties.
+New Positions can be established through their basic properties (see below).

+#### Getting Started
 Install Ruby 2.5+ (via rvm)
 Initialize with `bundle install` following with `bundle update`